marc-soler/openaq-data-pipeline/README.md

 1. Delete the "-example" suffix of the .env file, and fill in the variables:
 - OPENAQ_API_KEY: The API key you generated in the previous step.
 - GCP_CREDENTIALS: The path is already filled in.
-- GCP_PROJECT_ID: Id of the GCP project you just initialised.
+- GCP_PROJECT_ID: Id of the GCP project you just initialized.
 2. Navigate to the "terraform" folder, delete the "-example" suffix from terraform.tfvars, and fill in the variable:
-- project_id: Id of the GCP project you just initialised.
+- project_id: Id of the GCP project you just initialized.

 ### Environment prerequisites
 - [Terraform](https://developer.hashicorp.com/terraform/install)